yehia67/documentation/getting-started/0.1/introduction/what-is-iota.md

 IOTA aims to improve efficiency, increase production, and ensure data integrity in a machine-to-machine economy.

+<dl><dt>machine-to-machine economy<
-<dl><dt>machine-to-machine economy</dt><dd>Economy in which any computer can transfer data and value to other computers without human intervention.</dd></dl>
+/dt><dd>Economy in which any computer can transfer data and value to other computers without human intervention.</dd></dl>

-[Data is the new oil](https://www.economist.com/leaders/2017/05/06/the-worlds-most-valuable-resource-is-no-longer-oil-but-data), and IOTA allows you to harness it on a universal, transparent, tamper-proof ledger.

-To visualize what IOTA does, watch [this video](https://www.youtube.com/embed/Gr-LstcDcAw) about how IOTA improves supply chains.
+To see IOTA in action, watch [this video](https://www.youtube.com/embed/Gr-LstcDcAw) about how it can improve supply chains.

 ## How does IOTA work?

-In an IOTA network, data (including the IOTA token) is transferred and stored in packages called transactions, which are handled by the following entities:
+In an IOTA network, data and value is transferred (by clients) and stored (by [IRI nodes](iri/introduction/overview.md)) in packages called transactions.
-* [**IRI nodes:**](iri/introduction/overview.md) Computers that are reponsible for storing and validating transactions in a ledger
-* Clients: Computers that create and send transactions to IRI nodes

 Transactions can be one of the following types:
-* Data transaction: Transaction that send only plain text or encrypted data to a recipient's address
+* **Data transaction:** Transaction that send only plain text or encrypted data to a recipient's address
-* Value transaction: Transaction that transfers IOTA tokens to a recipient's address
+* **Value transaction:** Transaction that transfers IOTA tokens to a recipient's address

 Each client in an IOTA network has a secret password called a seed, which is used to generate unique addresses and digital signatures.
 Addresses are the accounts from which transactions are sent and received.
 Digital signatures prove ownership of an account and allow value transactions to be sent from addresses.

 ## What is the IOTA token and why is it valuable?